tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 030.md

 - The group makes a check for contamination.
 13 peasants failed and dropped unconscious immediately.
 - Using some minor heals a healers kit, we get all of the fallen out of risk of immediate death.
 - We hear a wailing/moaning and are ambushed by some creatures.
+- [[Seven]] gains two levels of contamination and takes the Spider Climb mutation.